Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 All of the data and geometry specifications use _PDataArray_ elements to describe the data array types:

-* **PDataArray** — The _PDataArray_ element specifies the type, Name, and optionally the NumberOfComponents attributes from the _DataArray_ element.
+* **PDataArray**.
+The _PDataArray_ element specifies the type, Name, and optionally the NumberOfComponents attributes from the _DataArray_ element.
 It does not contain the actual data.
 This can be used by readers to create the data array in their output without needing to read any real data, which is necessary for efficient pipeline updates in some cases.

 ```xml
     <PDataArray type="Float32" Name="vectors" NumberOfComponents="3"/>